What Is Stage 3 Mesothelioma?

 Treating Stage 3 Mesothelioma

 The extent of metastasis plays a big role in determining a patient’s treatment plan.
-When the tumors are still potentially resectable (able to be removed), doctors may treat the cancer with surgery.
+When the tumors are still potentially resectable (able to be removed), doctors may treat cancer with surgery.
 Chemotherapy and radiation are commonly used as well to shrink the tumors and prevent the proliferation of new ones.

 Immunotherapy may also be an option at this stage.
 This form of treatment boosts the body’s own immune system in an effort to fight off and prevent the spread of cancer cells.
 Other clinical trials may be available to test emerging treatments on stage 3 patients.